flare-foundation/docs/docs/infra/fassets/agent.md

     !!! info

         These values apply only to the [Coston Testnet](../../dev/reference/network-config.md) and will be different for other networks.

+### Whitelist the Management Address

+To access the FAssets system during the open beta, you must be whitelisted for security reasons.
+This ensures only authorized participants interact with the system, maintaining a secure and controlled environment for testing and platform improvement.
+The whitelisting process will be removed after the opening beta.

+1. Find your agent owner address, which is the value from the `secrets.json` file in the `owner.management.address` field.
+2. Use the [FlareFAssetsBot Telegram channel](https://t.me/FlareFAssetsBot), specifically designed for registration, and provide the necessary information, including your agent name and description and, optionally, a link to your icon.
+3. Enter the information and confirm, and the Telegram bot will inform you about the successful process.
+4. You need to wait for Flare support engineers to approve registrations and issue test assets, such as Coston Flare (CFLR), testUSDC, testUSDT, and testETH.
+While you wait, you can continue with the rest of this guide.
+5. If the information you entered is correct, the Telegram Bot will notify you that you have been whitelisted for the FAssets Open Beta.

+#### Check Whitelist Status

+Checking if your agent's management address has been whitelisted is a straightforward process.
+Follow these steps:

+1. Navigate with the Coston block explorer to `AgentOwnerRegistry` smart contract on address [0xDb6c11b8D074D4488f5fFd0129AA5F91C4f00fb6](https://coston-explorer.flare.network/address/0xDb6c11b8D074D4488f5fFd0129AA5F91C4f00fb6/read-contract#address-tabs) and open the Read Contract tab.
+2. Connect your wallet with any address to the block explorer so you can gain access to read functions from the smart contract.
+3. Execute the `isWhitelisted` function with the value of `owner.management.address` from the `secrets.json` file.
+This function returns `bool`: `true` for whitelisted or `false` for not whitelisted.

 ## Setting Up the Agent